-City of Richmond, Virginia Department of Planning and Development Review

-City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com

-To: Urban Design Committee

-From: Planning and Preservation Division

-Date: February 7, 2019

-RE: Final location, character, and extent review of the Richmond Slave Trail

-Renovation, 1500 Brander Street; UDC 2019-08
+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Planning Commission From: Urban Design Committee Date: February 19, 2019 RE: Final location, character, and extent review of the Richmond Slave Trail Renovation, 1500 Brander Street; UDC 2019-08 I. APPLICANTS George Bolos, Department of Economic Development II.
+LOCATION 1500 Brander Street Property Owner:

-I. APPLICANTS

-George Bolos, Department of Economic Development

-II.
-LOCATION

-1500 Brander Street

-Property Owner:

 The City of Richmond Department of Public Utilities and the Department of Parks, Recreation, and Community Facilities III.
 PURPOSE The application is for final location, character and extent review of the renovation of the Richmond Slave Trail.
 IV.
 SUMMARY & RECOMMENDATION The plan for improvements to the City of Richmond Slave Trail between Ancarrow's Landing and the Floodwall calls for the development of three major components to enhance the overall user experience.
 A new trailhead/orientation amphitheater will serve as the beginning of the trail and provide a deeper, referential context for guided tours.
 Improvements to the actual path will consist of the installation of new wooden fencing, the replacement of an existing pedestrian bridge, and a widened path intended to remain natural and authentic.
 In terms of connectivity to the surrounding community, the plan also proposes to develop a separated, 6' wide bike and pedestrian lane buffered by a 2' wide painted striping on Brander Street.
 Staff finds that the proposed improvements are consistent with the recommendations of the Master Plan and the Urban Design Guidelines.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval with the following conditions: - That the applicant consider using 3000k LED lighting for the LED solar bollards - That the applicant consider the provision of a light under the I-95 overpass - That the applicant consider using a more rigid, low maintenance material for the area atop the gabion baskets to prevent damage Staff Contact:
+Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval with the following conditions: - That the applicant consider using 3000k LED lighting for the LED solar bollards - That the applicant consider the provision of a light under the I-95 overpass - That the applicant consider using a more rigid, low maintenance material for the area atop the gabion baskets to prevent damage - That the applicant utilize materials and detailing that will withstand abuse, maintenance, and weathering overtime Staff Contact: